 I was having lunch when a waitress I knew well asked me if I could help her daughter, who I will call Jean.
 Jean had a son with a married man.
-This man had been killed a few days before at a Bethlehem Steel shipyard.
-Jean was concerned because her son’s father was still married at the time of his death and his wife was bringing a lawsuit on her own behalf and on behalf of her two children.
-Jean wanted to know if I could do anything for her child?
+A few days before, this man had been killed at a Bethlehem Steel shipyard.
+Jean was concerned because her son’s father was still married at the time of his death, and his wife was bringing a lawsuit on her behalf and on behalf of her two children.
+Jean wanted to know if I could do anything for her child.

-I was able to obtain a temporary restraining order requiring the shipyard to preserve all evidence and to allow me, my investigator, and photographer immediate access to the yard and to the offshore oil platform where the fire had occurred.
-I arrived at the shipyard on a Friday afternoon with my team but was told by the shipyard manager that despite the court order he would not grant us access due to safety concerns.
-This was ridiculous as my team had extensive experience and agreed to wave any liability
+I obtained a temporary restraining order requiring the shipyard to preserve all evidence and allow me, my investigator, and my photographer immediate access to the yard and to the offshore oil platform where the fire had occurred.
+I arrived at the shipyard on a Friday afternoon with my team but was told by the shipyard manager that he would not grant us access due to safety concerns, despite the court order.
+This was ridiculous as my team had extensive experience and agreed to waive any liability.

-I called the local Justice of the Peace who asked that I put him on a speaker so that everyone in the office at Bethlehem could hear what he had to say about their decision to deny us access.
-The Justice, Tony Ippolitto, in a calm and relaxed voice, explained to the shipyard manager that Friday was fried chicken night at his house and his wife cooked the best-fried chicken in the county.
-He said he looked forward to Friday nights all week…
+I called the local Justice of the Peace, who asked that I put him on speaker so that everyone in the office at Bethlehem could hear what he had to say about their decision to deny us access.
+The Justice, Tony Ippolitto, in a calm and relaxed voice, explained to the shipyard manager that Friday was fried chicken night at his house, and his wife cooked the best-fried chicken in the county.
+He said he looked forward to Friday nights all week.

-As close as I can recall, the next sentence was something of the order.
-“So help me if I have to get up from this table and come down there to enforce a valid court order, there will be hell to pay.
+As close as I can recall, the following sentence was something of the order: “So help me if I have to get up from this table and come down there to enforce a valid court order, there will be hell to pay.
 I’m not too fond of cold chicken.”
-After some nervous laughter, and a few yes sirs — we were allowed in.
+After some nervous laughter and a few yes-sirs — we were allowed in.

 The trial testimony of his surviving partner was grotesque.
 He recalled our client screaming, crying, and calling to him as he slowly burned to death.
 Both men yelled and banged on the steel walls of the compartment, praying that someone outside would hear them.
 No one did.

-The fire marshal testified at trial that the temperature in the compartment exceeded 500 F. The last thing the witness told the jury was that his partner’s dying request was whispered to him while both men touched their fingers in a small opening at the bottom of the steel wall.
-The request was “Jackie, tell the girls to take care of my kids.”
+The fire marshal testified at trial that the temperature in the compartment exceeded 500 F. The witness told the jury that his partner’s dying request was whispered to him while both men touched their fingers in a small opening at the bottom of the steel wall.
+The request was, “Jackie, tell the girls to take care of my kids.”

-Even though it was several days after the accident when we were admitted to the shipyard, a number of the photographs we took wound up as key pieces of evidence at trial.
+Even though it was several days after the accident when we were admitted to the shipyard, many of the photographs we took wound up as critical pieces of evidence at trial.
 The pictures show the deplorable housekeeping conditions in the shipyard and on the platform.
-Safety experts explained to the jury that housekeeping and safety go hand-and-hand, especially in an industrial environment.
-We also showed jurors pictures of the small manhole which was the only access to the compartment.
-We hired the author of a book that discussed the extreme hazard of single access compartments and the OSHA requirement that a “hole-watch” be posted at the single access point.
-He testified that if Bethlehem had spent the extra salary and posted a hole-watch, our client would likely never have been burned, much less killed.
+Safety experts explained to the jury that housekeeping and safety go hand and hand, especially in an industrial environment.
+We also showed jurors pictures of the small manhole, which was the only access to the compartment.
+We hired the author of a book that discussed the extreme hazard of single-access compartments and the OSHA requirement that a “hole-watch” be posted at the single access point.
+He testified that if Bethlehem had spent the extra salary and posted a hole watch, our client would likely never have been burned, much less killed.

-On March 23, 2005, an explosion at BP’s Texas City Refinery killed fifteen people — Chris Parks represented family members of two of the fifteen.
+On March 23, 2005, an explosion at BP’s Texas City Refinery killed fifteen people — I represented family members of two of the fifteen.
 This refinery was the second largest in the state of Texas and the third largest in the United States.
-In addition to those killed, 180 others were injured and an entire section of the refinery was obliterated.
+In addition to those killed, 180 others were injured, and an entire section of the refinery was obliterated.